Francesco Ventriglia: Career

-Between 2007 and 2012, Ventrigia and Emiliano Palmieri collaborated on four creations: The Sea in Chains, Normale, Pinocchio and Willy Wonka and Chocolate Factory.
+Between 2007 and 2012, Ventriglia and Emiliano Palmieri collaborated on four creations: The Sea in Chains, Normale, Pinocchio and Willy Wonka and Chocolate Factory.

 In 2010 Teatro alla Scala di Mlano, under the direction of Makar Vaziev, commissioned a new ballet by Ventriglia, on the first and the second movements of Symphony #7 Leningrad by Dimitri Shostakovic, "Immemoria".
 Immemoria was performed as part of a triptych alongside two masterpieces by George Balanchine, "Balletto Imperiale", and "The Prodigal Son".
 "Immemoria" won the Bucchi Award for the best performance of the year in 2010 [citation below].

 In October 2010 Ventriglia was appointed director of MaggioDanza in Florence, Italy.
 His tenure was considered by the critics as a model example of "virtuous directorship" by "Il sole 24 ore", and in 2012 was awarded "Best Director of the Year" by Danza e Danza magazine.
 Hallmarks of his success included significant increases of activities for education; special programs for children, and alongside the classical repertoire, attracting to Florence works by leading choreographers such as George Balanchine, Jiri Kylian, Angelin Preljocaj, Susanna Linke, William Forsythe and new works by Andonis Foniadakis, invited guest artists such a Sylvie Guillem, and established a new platform to support young choreographers called "Short Time" that showcased to critics and public over 20 new works in 2 years.

 In 2014, for Anna Antonickeva and Andrey Merkuriev (Principals of the Bolshoi Theatre) he created the evening "Fortuna vis Lucem: Bolero and Carmina Burana", performed with the New Ballet Theatre of Moscow, in tour across Russia and Cannes.